jorgeribeiro/wedding-rsvp/README.md

 ```

 > The first time you call `firebase deploy` on a new project with Functions will take longer than usual.
+> Since Node's engine version is set to 10 on `package.json` you might need to enable Billing for your Firebase's project, otherwise you won't be able to deploy your project to prod.
+Feel free to try different Node's versions.

 ## Try the sample on prod